chfoo/callfunc/README.md

 # Callfunc

-Callfunc is a foreign function interface library for Haxe.
+Callfunc is a foreign function interface (FFI) library for Haxe.
 It uses [libffi](https://github.com/libffi/libffi) for the actual native function execution.
 The use of libffi allows loading and calling arbitrary functions from dynamic libraries at runtime.
 If you have used Python, this is the same concept of the ctypes module.

-As described in the libffi readme, there will be some costs to performance.
+There will be performance costs when using this library due to serialization and libffi overhead (described in a later section).
 As well, Callfunc can only operate on the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) of a library.
 There will be a loss of safety such as C enums and typedefs.
 Regardless, Callfunc can be useful for easily calling native libraries or creating a library binding without having to maintain various wrappers for different targets.

 Supported targets: